What to see in France

 Toulon, the sunniest city in France

-The largest French military port under the old regime, the city of Toulon developed thanks to the latter and was the starting point for transport to the Middle East or Africa.
-It began to attract tourists in the 1980s thanks to its efforts to magnify itself by embellishing its coastline and equipping itself with cultural facilities.
-Drinking a coffee on the Quai Cronstadt and seeing the Royal Tower, walking to the seaside landscaped garden and admiring the view of the harbour, climbing to the top of Mount Faron and enjoying the panorama, strolling through the Cours Lafayette market and smelling the tempting aromas of Provençal cuisine, then going to the opera house in Place Victor Hugo and finally enjoying the warm sand of the beach, are all pleasures that are bound to delight tourists.
+Toulon was France's largest military port under the Ancien Régime, and grew as a result, being the starting point for transport to the Middle East and Africa.
+It began to attract tourists in the 1980s thanks to its efforts to beautify its coastline and equip itself with cultural facilities.
+Drinking a coffee on the Quai Cronstadt and catching a glimpse of the Tour Royale, walking to the landscaped gardens by the sea and admiring the view over the harbour, climbing to the top of the Mont Faron massif and taking in the panorama, strolling through the market on the Cours Lafayette and smelling the tempting aromas of Provençal cuisine, then visiting the opera on the Place Victor Hugo and finally enjoying the warm sand on the beach, are all pleasures that are sure to delight tourists.
+As the sunniest city in France, Toulon offers a multitude of activities for lovers of nature, history and culture.
+The Mediterranean climate is a constant invitation to discover and relax, whether exploring the hidden coves along the coast or strolling through the lively city centre.
+Sailing and water sports enthusiasts will also find plenty to enjoy in the crystal-clear waters, while hikers will be delighted to venture into the surrounding mountains.
+Toulon perfectly combines modernity and heritage, offering a warm and authentic experience, where every street corner and landscape tells a unique story.

 Toulon